 - Eliminates the need for prescription medications or surgery.

 - Reading food labels mean healthier food choices.

 - Saving money by not buying processed foods and dining out less.

 - A new adventure.

-- People will like you better – you won’t be as irritable at work and home!
+- You will be happier – you won’t be as irritable at work and at home!